Mexican miracle: Import-substitution program and infrastructure projects

 In the years following World War II, President Miguel Alemán Valdés (1946–52) instituted a full-scale import-substitution program which stimulated output by boosting internal demand.
 The government raised import controls on consumer goods but relaxed them on capital goods (such as machinery for Mexican production of consumer goods), which it purchased with international reserves accumulated during the war.
-The government spent it heavily on infrastructure, including major dam projects to produce hydroelectric power, supply drinking water to cities and irrigation water to agriculture, and control flooding.
+The government spent heavily on infrastructure, including major dam projects to produce hydroelectric power, supply drinking water to cities and irrigation water to agriculture, and control flooding.
 By 1950 Mexico's road network had expanded to 21,000 kilometers, of which some 13,600 were paved.

 The economic stability of the country, high credit rating allowing borrowing, an increasingly educated work force, and savings allowing purchase of consumer goods were excellent conditions for the government's program of import substitution industrialization.
 Finished goods previously purchased abroad could be produced domestically with the purchase of machinery.
 One successful industry was textile production.
 Foreign transnational companies established branches in Mexico, such as Coca-Cola, Pepsi-Cola, and Sears (Mexico) under Mexican laws regulating foreign investment.
 The automotive industry in Mexico had already been established shortly after the end of the military phase of the Mexican Revolution, with Buick and Ford Motor Company bringing production to Mexico in 1921 and 1925 respectively.
 With a growing middle class consumer market for such expensive consumer goods, the industrial base of Mexico expanded to meet the demand.

 The government fostered the development of consumer goods industries directed toward domestic markets by imposing high protective tariffs and other barriers to imports.
 The share of imports subject to licensing requirements rose from 28 percent in 1956 to an average of more than 60 percent during the 1960s and about 70 percent in the 1970s.
 Industry accounted for 22 percent of total output in 1950, 24 percent in 1960, and 29 percent in 1970.
 The share of total output arising from agriculture and other primary activities declined during the same period, while services stayed constant.

 The government promoted industrial expansion through public investment in agricultural, energy, and transportation infrastructure.
 Cities grew rapidly during these years, reflecting the shift of employment from agriculture to industry and services.
 The urban population increased at a high rate after 1940.
 Growth of the urban labor force exceeded even the growth rate of industrial employment, with surplus workers taking low-paying service jobs.